Wildlife Welfare Emergencies

 - Biodiversity and environmental health.

 - Human health and biosecurity.
-Examples include Hendra virus and Australian Bat Lyssavirus from bats, arboviruses like Murray Valley encephalitis and Ross River virus spread by mosquitos from wildlife reservoirs, Chlamydophila spp. (chlamydia), which can be carried by wild birds, and hydatids (Echinococcus spp.), which have a dingo-wallaby cycle.
+Examples include Hendra virus and Australian Bat Lyssavirus from bats, arboviruses like Murray Valley encephalitis and Ross River virus spread by mosquitos from wildlife reservoirs, Chlamydia spp, which can be carried by wild birds, and hydatids (Echinococcus spp.), which have a dingo-wallaby cycle.

 - Domestic animal health and biosecurity.
 Many infections can move between domestic animals and wildlife.
 Eg. Avian influenza viruses, Salmonella bacteria.